Alfresco/docs-alfresco/process-automation/latest/model/connectors/index.md

 ### Events

-Events are criteria that can be used by triggers to create trigger events against and execute an action when specific patterns are met.
-For example, the email connector event **MESSAGE_RECEIVED** can monitor the subject line of emails and if it matches a defined pattern it can start a new process instance.
+Events are used as part of defining event criteria in a [trigger]().
+When the event criteria specified in a trigger are met, an action is started.
+Certain connectors can be used for defining event criteria.
+For example, the email connector event **MESSAGE_RECEIVED** can be used to monitor inbound emails.
+If a pattern defined in the trigger is met then a trigger action is started.

-See [triggers](LINK) for further details on creating event criteria based on connectors.
+See [triggers]({% link process-automation/latest/model/triggers.md %}) for further details on creating event criteria based on connectors.

 Connector events contain a set of input and output parameters.
 Input parameters can be used to define a pattern for when an event should be created and output parameters can be used as values within a trigger action.